Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

-The No. 15 Texas A&M Aggies (3-1, 0-0 SEC) will put their fourth-ranked pass defense to the test against the Mississippi State Bulldogs (2-2, 0-0 SEC) and the No. 6 pass offense in college football, on Saturday, October 2, 2021.
-The Aggies are favored by 7 points in the outing.
-The game's over/under is 46.5.
+The No. 15 Texas A&M Aggies (3-1, 0-0 SEC) and the fourth-ranked passing defense will host the Mississippi State Bulldogs (2-2, 0-0 SEC) and the sixth-ranked pass offense on Saturday, October 2, 2021.
+The Bulldogs are 7-point underdogs.
+The game has an over/under of 46.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.